kkmehta03/AutRcCar/README.md

 1. SSH into your raspberry pi and go to the flask folder.
 2. Run python app.py and open the browser on another device.
 Type in your raspberry pi's IP address:5000 (which is the default port.
 Can be changed.)
 3. Drive your car around while recording the camera stream from RPi_Cam_Web_Interface cloned and installed from Github.
 Link - https://github.com/silvanmelchior/RPi_Cam_Web_Interface
-4. Run "Opencv_vid2.py" - convert video to grayscale images and save it in "TrainingData" folder.
-(Branch - Edit3 contains all the code to use color images, instead of grayscale.)
+4. Run "Opencv_vid2.py" - convert video to images and save it in "TrainingData" folder.
 5. Sort out the images of left direction into folder named "left", images of right direction into the folder named "Right" and so on.
-6. Open up "Opencv_label.ipynb" Python notebook.
-Hit Shift+Enter to execute the first set of code, which converts all the images into numpy arrays and labels them according to the direction.
+6. Open and run the "trainer.py" file to convert the sorted images into numpy array and accordingly label them, using another file called label_images.py.
+After labeling, the npz file is saved and file name along with image count is returned to trainer.py file, where the training data gets split into 80:20 ratio.
+The model can be trained on 80% of the data and tested on the rest 20% data.
+This is good practice.
+Function "dataSplitter()" does this job.
+7. npz file will be saved in "training_data_temp" folder.
+8. Use the file "csv1.py" to convert npz file into csv format in case required to debug.

 Direction | Labels
 ----------|--------